-Additionally, the tonnages that the servo press brake can carry are also relatively small.
+Additionally, the tonnages that the servo press brake can handle are also relatively small.

-However, the running sound of the servo press brake is very low and will not produce noise during operation.
+However, the operating sound of the servo press brake is very low and it will not produce noise during operation.

 Moreover, the servo press brake is not equipped with oil cylinders, so the problems of oil leakage and cleaning do not need to be considered.

 The finger press brake is also called box and pan brake.

 It is usually used to bend specially shaped workpieces or workpieces that are already semi-finished.